Neurosurgery at Penn State College of Medicine

 Research in the Department of Neurosurgery

-In addition to exceptional clinical training, the department is known for its robust neuroscience research program in neurosurgery.
+In addition to exceptional clinical training, the department is known for its robust neuroscience research program.

-Eight full-time research faculty members have ongoing programs in a wide range of areas, including neural engineering, a joint program between Penn State Neurosurgery and Penn State Engineering Science and Mechanics that explores brain-computer interfacing.
+Eight full-time research faculty members have ongoing programs in a wide range of areas, including neural engineering, a joint program between Penn State Neurosurgery and Penn State Engineering Science and Mechanics that explores brain-computer interfacing, and neuro-oncology.

 The research group also has expertise and a body of published work in drug development and improvement, improved imaging methods, using nanotechnology to improve nerve regrowth, pioneering approaches for brain aneurysm treatment through neurosurgery, and more.
 Investigators have become national leaders in studies on quality of life for both patients and their caregivers.